4 days in Barcelona with kids s not nearly enough. But it’s a good start.

 Or was it the other way around?

-Just a short walk from Placa del Pi spend a perfect evening at a Flamenco show within the 16th-century walls of Palau Dalmases.
+Just a short walk from Placa del Pi, spend the evening at a Flamenco show within the 16th-century walls of Palau Dalmases.

-It all blends together and transport you into another universe!
+It all blends together and transports you into another universe!

-Shows are daily and although a bit expensive it is a unique experience and a drink is included in the ticket price.
+Shows are daily and although a bit expensive it is a unique experience.
+A drink is included in the ticket price.